Chaotic string dynamics in Bosonic $\eta$-deformed $AdS_5 \times T^{ 1,1}$ background: Introduction and summary

 \section{Introduction and summary}

-The phase space of the most of dynamical systems is not integrable in the context of integrability; as a result, the role of chaotic classical dynamics has been extensively studied in the past.
+The phase space of the majority of the dynamical systems is not integrable in the context of integrability; as a result, the role of chaotic classical dynamics has been extensively studied in the past.
 One of the main areas in string theory is the AdS/CFT correspondence.
-In context of Gauge/Gravity Correspondence, chaos was first studied in \cite{AdS/CFT chaos}.
-The duality between type IIB string theory on $AdS_5\times S_5$ and the $N = 4 $ SU(N) super Yang-Mills theory in the large N limit is a typical illustration of the AdS/CFT correspondence\cite{maldacena,Witten,GKP}.
-The internal manifold $S_5$ could be swapped with an Einstein manifold $T^{ 1,1}$ that also maintains conformal symmetry .
+In the Gauge/Gravity Correspondence context, chaos was first studied in \cite{AdS/CFT chaos}.
+The duality between type IIB string theory on $AdS_5\times S_5$ and the $N = 4 $ SU(N) super Yang-Mills theory in the large N limit is a typical illustration of the AdS/CFT correspondence\cite{maldacena, Witten, GKP}.
+The internal manifold $S_5$ can be swapped with an Einstein manifold $T^{ 1,1}$ that also maintains conformal symmetry.
 Contrary to $AdS_5 \times S^5$ and $AdS_4 \times CP^3$, the classical integrability of the superstring on $AdS_5 \times T^{1,1}$ is not as manifest as in these cases.
-In fact, it has been shown that the superstring on $AdS_5 \times T^{1,1}$ is not classically integrable\cite{PDA1,PDA2} in the same sense as $AdS_5 \times S^5$\cite{bena}.
-Also, the string motion in the most general Sasaki-Einstein spaces, the $L^{a,b,c}$ Sasaki-Einstein manifolds are also non-integrable and chaotic \cite{g1}.
-The $T^{1,1}$ manifold is just a special case of the most general $ L^{a,b,c}$ models for the particular values $a=b=c=1$.
-One way to understand the non-integrability of the $AdS_5 \times T^{1,1}$ coset is to look at the isometry group of the coset discussed in\cite{coni1, coni2,coni3}.
+It has been shown that the superstring on $AdS_5 \times T^{1,1}$ is not classically integrable\cite{PDA1,PDA2} in the same sense as $AdS_5 \times S^5$\cite{bena}.
+Also, the string motion in the most general Sasaki-Einstein spaces, the $L^{a,b,c}$ Sasaki-Einstein manifolds, are non-integrable and chaotic \cite{g1}.
+The $T^{1,1}$ \cite{coni1, coni2,coni3} manifold is just a special case of the most general $ L^{a,b,c}$ models for the particular values $a=b=c=1$.

 Integrable dynamical systems are mathematical models that can be solved exactly using analytical methods.
 These systems are characterized by having a sufficient number of conserved quantities, also called integrals of motion, that allow their solutions to be expressed in terms of elementary functions.
 These conserved quantities arise from symmetries of the system, and their existence can often be linked to the presence of certain algebraic or geometric structures in the system.
 In a dynamical system, the behavior of a physical system is described by a set of differential equations.
 Integrable systems are those for which it is possible to find explicit solutions that satisfy the differential equations, allowing for a complete understanding of the system's behavior.
 However, using the idea of Kovacic's algorithm \cite{analitic1,analitic2,analitic3} based on a set of essential but insufficient conditions, the Liouvillian (non-)integrability criteria for a typical 2d sigma model over general backgrounds can be analytically checked.